 Guests were greeted at the entrance by “A Drop of Pride,” a large acrylic painting by Paige Eartha Johnsie Medlin, an artist and volunteer with AHRC NYC programs.

 “I am a straight ally of LGBTQ community and I’ve made it my duty to learn about the culture, from its sad to exciting moments,” Paige said.
 “One part that inspires me is the Ball culture.
-Its full of energy, its liberating, and it allows individuals to be themselves amongst their peers.
+It’s full of energy, liberating, and it allows individuals to be themselves amongst their peers.
 One icon dance move that gets the people going is the ‘death drop.’
 That is the action being done in my painting.”

-Paige worked with Jonathan Epstein, Transition Developer, and teaching artists Annabell Allen-Cummings and Didi Ntsie to create an accessible curriculum to share with the whole agency and teach people the history of the LGBTQ+ community and how to express Pride and Identity through artwork.
+Paige worked with Jonathan Epstein, Transition Developer, and teaching artists Annabell Allen-Cummings and Didi Ntsie to create an accessible curriculum to share with the whole agency and teach people about the history of the LGBTQ+ community and how to express Pride and Identity through artwork.
 Collectively, Paige, Annabell, and Jonathon taught 11 one-hour classes to over 75 artists.
 Over 100 pieces of art that celebrate the LGBTQ+ community and express artists’ pride and identity were created.
 The group coordinated for pieces to be picked up from people’s homes by Sacha Amry, Director of Recreation Services, and for quality digital images to be taken and printed out for the gallery show by Darinka Vlahek, Director of Curriculum Development for Adult Day Services.

 Betty Pendler Day Services also served as a welcoming area for members of the public as well as performers and staff members from AHRC New York City.
 Refreshments and resting areas were available for people to escape the heat.

 Back on the Stage

-AHRC NYC’s Our Broadway marked its triumphant return to live performance at Father Fagan Park a few blocks away from New York League.
-Classic performers such as Natale Micelli, Martin Neal, Sylvania Duncan, Jamel Mills, Cheryl Nelson, and Thomas Gambaro appeared to sing beloved showtunes, recite poetry and spoken-word pieces, and dance together.
+AHRC NYC’s Our Broadway marked its triumphant return to live performance at Father Fagan Park a few blocks away from Betty Pendler Day Services.
+Classic performers such as Natale Micelli, Martin Neal, Sylvania Duncan, Jamel Mills, Cheryl Nelson, and Thomas Gambaro appeared to sing beloved show tunes, recite poetry and spoken-word pieces, and dance together.
 The event was MC’d by self-advocate Michael Carbonaro.